wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

                 | **Type**       | **int**                   |
                 | **Name**       | `newStockValue`           |
                 | **Expression** | `intCellValue - quantity` |

+                Here, `intCellValue` refers to the cell with the current stock for the requested item.
+This is identified via the variable that you previously added.
+The value in the `quantity` parameter of the order is deducted from this.

                 Click **Save**.

-            2. To set the value derived via the `newStockValue` variable statement as the current stock, add an API call as follows:
+            2. To set the value derived via the `newStockValue` variable statement as the current stock, the service needs to connect to the `Inventory` Google Sheet again.
+To do this, add an API call and configure it.

                 Click the **+** icon below the `newStockValue` statement.